Bipolar Disorder Treatment in Southern California

 What Does Life With Bipolar Disorder Look Like?

 Bipolar disorder often brings intense shifts in mood, energy, and focus.
 High-energy periods can feel overwhelming or reckless, while low periods can drain motivation and hope.
-These changes can make it hard to keep a steady routine, maintain relationships, or feel in control of your life.
+These changes can make it hard to keep a steady routine, maintain relationships, or feel in control of life.

-People with bipolar disorder may experience the following manic symptoms:
+Individuals with bipolar disorder may experience the following manic symptoms:

 Clearview logo

 If you’re struggling with bipolar disorder, you’re not alone.
-Contact our bipolar disorder treatment center at (310) 455-5258.
+Contact our bipolar disorder treatment center at 310.455.5258.

-The Types of Bipolar Disorder
+Types of Bipolar Disorder

 According to the National Institute of Mental Health (NIMH), there are three types of bipolar disorder, including:

-• Bipolar I Disorder: Involves manic episodes lasting at least seven days or requiring hospitalization.
+• Bipolar I Disorder – Involves manic episodes lasting at least seven days or requiring hospitalization.
 Depressive episodes usually last about two weeks.
 Mixed episodes (when manic and depressive symptoms occur together) are also possible.

-• Bipolar II Disorder: Marked by recurring depressive episodes and hypomanic episodes, which are less severe than the manic episodes seen in bipolar I.
+• Bipolar II Disorder – Marked by recurring depressive episodes and hypomanic episodes, which are less severe than the manic episodes seen in bipolar I.

 How Bipolar Disorder Treatment at Clearview Can Help